AryanAkhare/fps-design-patterns-rpg/README.md

 The demo lives under `fps_rpg/` and is intentionally compact to make the design patterns clear for educational / assignment use.

+### Recent refactor (SOLID improvements)

+This version includes a small refactor to better follow SOLID principles while preserving the original demo behavior:

+- Single Responsibility (S): console I/O was separated from game logic by adding a `ConsoleIO` abstraction (`fps_rpg/game/ConsoleIO.java`) and the runtime implementation `ConsoleConsoleIO`.
+- Open/Closed (O): `CharacterFactory` was converted from a static switch-based factory to a registry-based instance factory.
+You can now register new player/enemy creators with `registerPlayer` / `registerEnemy` without modifying factory internals.
+- Dependency Inversion (D): `GameManager` and `CombatSystem` now accept abstractions (ConsoleIO, CharacterFactory instance, AttackStrategy) via constructors instead of instantiating concrete classes inline.

+These changes make the code easier to extend and to test (for example, inject a test `ConsoleIO` to drive automated flows).

 ## 2. Goals and scope

 - Provide a runnable demo that compiles with `javac` and runs with `java`.